 Sir Ciarán Devane, MIPP ’06

-Joined Winter 2019.
+Joined Winter 2019

-He holds a master’s degree in International Policy and Practice from George Washington University, Washington DC.
-Ciarán has also held non-executive roles of the boards of organisations ranging from small local charities to NHS England which commissions healthcare for the population on England.
+Sir Ciarán was educated at University College, Dublin, where he studied biochemical engineering after which he started his career in the chemical industry before becoming a management consultant specialising in complex change programmes with companies such as AstraZeneca and RollsRoyce.
+He also holds a master’s degree in International Policy and Practice from George Washington University, Washington DC.
+Sir Ciarán has held non-executive roles of the boards of organisations ranging from small local charities to NHS England which commissions healthcare for the population on England.

-Ciarán was awarded a knighthood in 2015 for his services to cancer patients.
+Sir Ciarán was awarded a knighthood in 2015 for his services to cancer patients.